neo4j-contrib/neo4j-geoff/GEOFF.md

 The dump (export) operations require a list of `neo4j.Path` objects and are defined as follows:

-`geoff.dump(paths, file)`
-Outputs the set of all component nodes and relationships within the specified paths to a file.
+`geoff.dump(paths, file)` - output the set of all component nodes and relationships within the specified paths to a file

-`geoff.dumps(paths)`
-Returns the set of all component nodes and relationships within the specified paths as a string.
+`geoff.dumps(paths)` - return the set of all component nodes and relationships within the specified paths as a string

-**Example:**
+Example code:

 ```python
 from py2neo import neo4j, geoff
 gdb = neo4j.GraphDatabaseService("http://localhost:7474/db/data/")